Children's Court

 Court operation times

-There are a number of different arrival times that child protection practitioners need to accommodate depending on the application and the hearing type.
+There are a number of different arrival times that child protection practitioners need to comply with depending on the application and the hearing type.

 Proceedings at the metropolitan Children's Courts usually commence at 10 am.
-Practitioners should arrive earlier to list a new matter with the registrar.
 Practitioners should be at the Court by 9.15 am for directions hearings and at 9.30 am for mention hearings (or earlier if requested by the practitioner's representative).
-If practitioners are attending a conciliation conference these commence at 9.30 am, 11:30 am, or 1.30 pm.
+If practitioners are attending a conciliation conference these commence at 10 am or 1.30 pm.
+Readiness Hearings are held online and commence at 9.30 am, 11.30 am and 2pm.

-The Children’s Court in rural areas usually commences at 9.30 am.
+The Children’s Court in rural areas usually commence from 9.30 am.
 Rural area practitioners are to familiarise themselves with local court times for all types of applications.